What is electrification?

 Understanding the benefits of electrification

-- Innovation: developing innovative technologies to support the spread of electrification such as Enel X Sun Plug&Play, a solar panel small enough to fit on a balcony that makes the use of energy more accessible and widespread, or advanced battery storage.
+Innovation: developing innovative technologies to support the spread of electrification such as Enel X Sun Plug&Play, a solar panel small enough to fit on a balcony that makes the use of renewable energy more accessible and widespread, and advanced battery storage.
 These technologies can also spill over into other sectors.

-- Digitalization: coupled with the electrictrification, digitalization of services like smart thermostats in homes or remotely controlled lighting in cities provides the flexibility necessary for consumers to optimize their energy use and reduce waste
+Digitalization: coupled with electrification, digitalization of services like smart thermostats in homes and remotely controlled lighting in cities provides the flexibility necessary for consumers to optimize their energy use and reduce waste

-- Efficiency: electrification can generate substantial energy savings thanks to higher efficiency compared to other forms of energy at home, in transport, building sector, and industry
+Efficiency: electrification can generate substantial energy savings thanks to higher efficiency compared to other forms of energy at home, in transport, in the building sector, and in industry

-- Air quality: poor air quality is the number one environmental health risk in Europe, according to the European Environment Agency.
+Air quality: poor air quality is the number one environmental health risk in Europe, according to the European Environment Agency.
+Electrification enhances air quality by reducing reliance on burning carbon-based fuels for activities like heating and mobility.

 Home electrification: solutions and benefits

-- A photovoltaic system for solar energy that can perch on a balcony or window to self-produce energy and reduce energy consumption on the bill by up to 25% forever
+- A photovoltaic system for solar energy that can perch on a balcony or window to self-produce energy and cut your bill by up to 25% - forever

 - Induction cooktops that achieve up to twice the yield of traditional gas stoves, as well as providing more even cooking, more precise temperature control and greater safety